The Kid has hung up his gloves?

-Kid Gloves II was developed by Dave Semmens and is nothing like its prequel.
-In fact, it's completely different and more like a Wonderboy or Giana, Mario and the ilk.
-I believe it was originally called Little Beau but Digital Magic went bust and Millenium stepped in.
+Kid Gloves II was developed by Dave Semmens (click that for his interview) and is nothing like its prequel.
+In fact, it's more like a Wonderboy, Giana, Mario and the ilk.
+I believe it was originally called Little Beau but Digital Magic went bust and Millenium stepped in with their own ideas.
 Anyhow, this is great news for me because I was never a fan of the first.

 The background story, you say?
 Okay, brace yourself... the love of our life has been kidnapped by an evil wizard who now has trapped her in his castle.
-We want her back!
+We want her back, of course.
 So that means travelling through five islands before reaching his castle lair to rescue our beloved.
-Hardly original, I'm sure you'll agree, but I'll buy into it.
+Hardly original, I'm sure you'll agree, but I'll buy into it like the sucker I am.

-Kid gets to travel through a number of islands on his way to the castle.
-Each is split into smaller sections with its own environments of ice, water, fire, sand, and wind.
-That means they're all slightly different with their own brand of hazards, monsters and the usual types of platforms to leap across.
-But first, let's take a look at some screenshots...
+Kid needs to travel through a number of islands on his way to that castle.
+Each is split into sections with its environment: ice, water, fire, sand, and wind.
+That means they're all slightly different with their own hazards, monsters and the usual types of platforms to leap across.
+It's classic and nothing new but something tells me that doesn't matter.

 Water Island has been flooded so bring your swimming costume!